 In all these cases, the unit sparks the interaction.
 David Evans, in his book The Catalyst Code, talks about sparks that start exchanges and catalysts that enable these exchanges but never gets quite specific about what the spark is.

-The ball or puck is the centre of a social interaction here.
+The ball or puck is the center of a social interaction here.
 Social interaction between two or more parties always has a center.
-The initiator and the recipient of the interaction are determined relative to this centre.
+The initiator and the recipient of the interaction are determined relative to this center.

 Moving back to platforms, every platform facilitates interactions between producers and consumers.
 These interactions always occur around a center, much like the ball or puck.
 Much like the rules of play in a game and the role of the referee, the platform’s purpose is to provide the conditions that are necessary for such interactions to occur efficiently.

 When thinking about design – of products, platforms or business overall – I’ve always found it useful to learn from those who do this for a living: Architects.
 While the physicality of real world design is different from what we look at while building digital systems, the fundamental aspects remain the same.

 In The Nature of Order, Christopher Alexander makes a great case for inverting how we think about design.
 Here’s the gist: If you’re going to design a building, you don’t start by thinking of the building.
 When architects get down to thinking on paper, they start with a center and build things around that and in relation to that.

 The actual argument is much more nuanced but what I find extremely compelling is the notion that we might be missing the point in thinking in terms of wholes.
 When we look at a website or an app, we see it as a whole.
 We don’t see a center there.

 The more complex a system, the more difficult it’s going to be to understand it as a whole.
 Thinking in wholes, forces us to start thinking about features.
 This is where it becomes super-helpful to think of centers.